How to Develop & Enhance the Community at the Coworking Space

 89% of people would stop doing business with a company because of a poor experience.

 In this article, I am going to reveal a bunch of advice on how to develop a strong community at a coworking space.
-By the way, is your coworking space management software helpful in terms of primary-community building needs?
-I guess after this blog post you will require more from your app🙂.
+I will also discuss some software tools and strategies that could help you develop a sense of community at workspace.

 The Global Coworking Survey and the Coworking Forecast prove the above statements.
 Infrastructure and the growing number of coworking spaces with various attractive innovations in them are not the only reason why freelancers choose these places.

 People who attend coworking spaces for work, events or negotiations with clients and partners value the feeling of being a part of the larger group, being a member of a creative community.
 Among other factors experts like Ravi Kaneriya, Head of Asia, Social Engagement Team, World Economic Forum Geneva points out the necessity to create new social bonds and stimulate creativity within groups.

 Strong communities stay the main source of support for both professional and personal development as well as nurturing collaboration and new projects.
 According to the World Economic Forum blog, strong communities are based on a number of components:

 - Rituals and shared culture / behavior code.

 - Storytelling to reinforce the culture of the space which becomes an abasing ground for a community.